chadmv/cvshapeinverter/README.md

 Installation:
 -------------
-Copy cvshapeinverter.mod into your maya/modules folder or Edit the copied cvshapeinverter.txt with the path to the cvshapeinverter folder.

-cvshapeinverter is Maya module that can be installed like all other Maya modules.
+cvshapeinverter is a Maya module that can be installed like all other Maya modules.
 You can do one of the following:

 * Add the cvshapeinverter root directory to the MAYA_MODULE_PATH environment variable.
 * Add the cvshapeinverter root directory to the MAYA_MODULE_PATH in your Maya.env. e.g. MAYA_MODULE_PATH += /path/to/cvshapeinverter